christivl/Rain-UK/README.md

 2. Automation:

 This notebook automates the calculation of rainy days per year across hundreds of UK cities.
-However, it also scrapes It begins by scraping the geographical coordinates (Latitude, Longitude) of these cities, from the GeoNames public database, as these are required inputs for the API.
+However, it also scrapes the geographical coordinates (Latitude, Longitude) of these cities, from the GeoNames public database, as these are required inputs for the API.

 3. Colourmaps & Animated Plots